Study in North Macedonia with YES Abroad!

 Learn more about being a YES Abroad student in North Macedonia:

-Students attend a private (non-gap year students) or state (gap year students) school while in North Macedonia.
-In both schools, the primary language of instruction will be in English.
-The language of instruction at the private school, NOVA, is English, while both English and Macedonian are used in the state school, Gymnasia "Josip Broz Tito (JBT).
-Nova typically runs Monday to Friday from 8 a.m. to 4 p.m., and JBT runs Monday to Friday, the first shift from 7:30 a.m. to 1:15 p.m. and the second shift from 11:30 a.m. to 7:15 p.m.
-Participants’ shift rotates every two weeks.
+Participants are enrolled in private (non-gap year students) or public (gap year students) schools while in North Macedonia.
+The language of instruction at the private schools is English; the language of instruction at the public schools is Macedonian or a combination of Macedonian and English.
+School typically runs Monday to Friday from 8 a.m. to 4 p.m. for non-gap year participants; gap year participants at public schools tend to change between a first and second shift, with the first shift running from 7:30 a.m. to 1:15 p.m. and the second shift from 1:30 p.m. to 7:15 p.m.

-Participants have the opportunity to participate in a number of extracurricular school activities, such as clubs and sports.
-Students also participate in the Creativity, Action and Service (CAS) program, which provides opportunities for students to participate in other activities organized by the school.
+Depending on host school, participants have the opportunity to participate in a number of extracurricular school activities, such as clubs and sports.
+Some students may also participate in the Creativity, Action and Service (CAS) program, if their school has an International Baccalaureate (IB) program, which provides opportunities for students to participate in other activities organized by the school.
+All participants, however, will have plenty of opportunities to seek out interesting activities outside of school.

 The U.S. enjoys good relations with the Republic of North Macedonia.
 It is an active member in organizations such as the UN, WHO, ICC, ILO, and the Councils of Europe.